Sign up for our FREE 8-week course to get on the property ladder.

 - Private individuals

 Some state governments have shared equity schemes that allow people in government housing to buy their properties from the government.
-Non-profits usually offer SEAs to home buyers on low incomes.
+Non-profits usually offer shared equity schemes to home buyers on low incomes.

 Other shared equity agreements are offered by for-profit banks but these are quite rare in Australia.